PSYCHOL 4300A - Honours Thesis in Psychology Part 1

 North Terrace Campus - Semester 1 - 2021

 General Course Information

-Course Code PSYCHOL 4300A Course Honours Thesis in Psychology Part 1 Coordinating Unit Psychology Term Semester 1 Level Undergraduate Location/s North Terrace Campus Contact 12 x 2 hour seminars Available for Study Abroad and Exchange Corequisites PSYCHOL 4201 Assumed Knowledge PSYCHOL 3020 or equivalent Restrictions Available to students in the BPsychSc (Honours) and Honours year of BPsych(Hons) Course Description This component involves a series of tasks necessarily for the preparation of the Honours thesis, including the selection of a topic and supervisor, preparation of a research proposal, ethics proposal, seminar presentation and various other independent tasks.
+Course Code PSYCHOL 4300A Course Honours Thesis in Psychology Part 1 Coordinating Unit Psychology Term Semester 1 Level Undergraduate Location/s North Terrace Campus Contact 12 x 2 hour Seminars Available for Study Abroad and Exchange Corequisites PSYCHOL 4201 Assumed Knowledge PSYCHOL 3020 or equivalent Restrictions Available to B.Psychological Science (Honours) and B. Psychology (Advanced) (Honours) students only Course Description This component involves a series of tasks necessarily for the preparation of the Honours thesis, including the selection of a topic and supervisor, preparation of a research proposal, ethics proposal, seminar presentation and various other independent tasks.
 Students will be expected to attend a series of seminars relevant to Honours research.

 The full timetable of all activities for this course can be accessed from Course Planner.

 1. Demonstrated original and useful contribution to psychological knowledge;